CABS72030202/RPI_Basics/README.md

 - **src/**
   Houses the main source code files used for implementing the various functionalities of the project.

+- **test/**
+  Contains source code files used for testing individual components using the same header files.

 - **Makefile**
   A configuration file used to build the project.
-Each component has a dedicated build target, and a general target (`make all`) is provided to compile the main program that tests all components.
+Each component has a dedicated build target, and a general target (`make`) is provided to compile the main program that tests all components.

 ---